remilabs/cpc-2025/tasklist/problem.md

 0 < N <= 100_000
 0 <= M <= 500_000

-Each task has a positive integer time of less than 10,000.
+Each task has a positive integer time of less than or equal to 10,000.

 It will always be possible to complete a project, so no two tasks will depend on each other to be completed.